Linguistics and Human Brain: A Perspective of Computational Neuroscience: Abstract

 \section{Abstract}

 Elucidating the language–brain relationship requires bridging the methodological gap between linguistics’ abstract theoretical frameworks and neuroscience’s empirical neural data.
 As an interdisciplinary cornerstone, computational neuroscience formalizes language’s hierarchical and dynamic structures into testable neural representation models through modeling, simulation, and data analysis, enabling computational dialogue between linguistic hypotheses and neural mechanisms.
-Recent advances in deep learning, particularly large language models (LLMs), have further advanced this inquiry: their high-dimensional representational spaces provide a new scale for probing the neural basis of linguistic processing, while the model–brain alignment framework offers a principled approach to evaluating the biological plausibility of language-related theories.
+Recent advances in deep learning, particularly large language models (LLMs), have further advanced this inquiry: their high-dimensional representational spaces provide a new scale for probing the neural basis of linguistic processing, the model–brain alignment framework offers a principled approach to evaluating the biological plausibility of language-related theories, provided that representational correspondence is interpreted together with behavioral, temporal, causal, and biological constraints.